 Look to the media for positive role models with all kids of appearances, praise public figures with for their unique attributes and encourage your child to see the beauty in everyone’s differences.
 Of course confidence comes from the inside, but if what you’re putting inside you isn’t great, it shows on the outside.
 Healthy eating and exercise are as important for a happy mind as they are a fit, healthy body so make sure your child is getting enough vitamins and minerals from a varied diet and get those health-boosting endorphins flowing with active pursuits.

-For very young children there are plenty of picture books and cartoons available which promote messages of high self esteem and positive body image, try Positive Body Image for Kids: A Strengths-Based Curriculum (for Children Aged 7-11) by Ruth MacConville or Dr Suess’ ode to dreams and determination Oh, The Places You'll Go.
+For very young children there are plenty of picture books available (see our list below) which promote messages of high self esteem and positive body image, try Positive Body Image for Kids: A Strengths-Based Curriculum (for Children Aged 7-11) by Ruth MacConville or, the classic Dr Suess’ ode to dreams and determination Oh, The Places You'll Go.